-Employers must obtain from their PFL insurance carrier or licensed agent, and post and maintain in a conspicuous place accessible to employees, a PFL Notice of Compliance similar to the notice required to be posted for workers’ compensation and disability insurance.
-(A sample is available hereopens in a new window.)
+Employers must obtain from their PFL insurance carrier or licensed agent, and post and maintain in a conspicuous place accessible to employees, a PFL Notice of Complianceopens in a new window similar to the notice required to be posted for workers’ compensation and disability insurance.

 If an employer maintains any written guidance for employees about employee benefits or leave rights, such as an employee handbook or policy guide, information about an employee’s PFL rights and obligations must be included in the handbook or guide.
 If an employer does not have any such written guidance, they must provide their employees with a separate written notice containing such information.
-The WCB recently issued a guide titled Model Language for Employee Materials that contains language it suggests should be included in any written materials about PFL provided to employees.
-(A copy is available hereopens in a new window.)
+The WCB recently issued a guide titled Model Language for Employee Materialsopens in a new window that contains language it suggests should be included in any written materials about PFL provided to employees.

 What to Do Before January 1, 2018